 600s on Friday…week after week after week.

-why I chose that particular order of workouts.
+Do you understand why I chose that particular order

-For example, Why not switch Thursday and Friday’s
+of workouts?
+For example, Why not switch Thursday

-Answer: Don’t do quality (speed) work the day after
+Answer: Don’t do speed work the day after lactic

-Now, you can keep the order of energy system
+Now, you can keep the order of workouts the same (if

-development the same (if you knew the answer to
+you immediately knew the answer to the above question